Manage audit logs within StarRocks via AuditLoader

 `queryType` VARCHAR(12) COMMENT "Query type (query, slow_query, connection)",

-`clientIp` VARCHAR(32) COMMENT "Client IP address",
+`clientIp` STRING COMMENT "Client IP address and optional port number",

-`user` VARCHAR(64) COMMENT "User who initiates the query",
+`user` STRING COMMENT "User who initiates the query",

-`resourceGroup` VARCHAR(64) COMMENT "Resource group name",
+`resourceGroup` STRING COMMENT "Resource group name",

-`catalog` VARCHAR(32) COMMENT "Catalog name",
+`catalog` STRING COMMENT "Catalog name",

-`db` VARCHAR(96) COMMENT "Database that the query scans",
+`db` STRING COMMENT "Database that the query scans",

 `state` VARCHAR(8) COMMENT "Query state (EOF, ERR, OK)",

-`errorCode` VARCHAR(512) COMMENT "Error code",
+`errorCode` STRING COMMENT "Error code",

-`queryTime` BIGINT COMMENT "Query latency in milliseconds",
+`queryTime` BIGINT COMMENT "Query time in milliseconds",

 `scanBytes` BIGINT COMMENT "Size of the scanned data in bytes",